stud0709/oms_companion/README.md

 You can also scan the `.gif` files created earlier by the encryption dialog.

 For more information on decripting see OneMoreSecret [documentation](https://github.com/stud0709/OneMoreSecret/blob/master/decrypted_message.md).

+## Decrypting Files
+In a similar way, *omsCompanion* will decrypt files (in the current version, only one file at a time).
+For now, the [file encryption](https://github.com/stud0709/OneMoreSecret/blob/master/encrypt_file.md) works only in *OneMoreSecret*, this feature will be added to *omsCompanion* soon, [stay tuned](https://github.com/stud0709/oms_companion/issues/1).

+To start encryption process, copy the encrypted file to the clipboard and double-click the system tray icon of *omsCompanion*.

+[RTM](file_decryption_air_gap.md) for technical details on file decryption.

 ## Password Generator
 ![Password Generator](/readme_images/password_generator.png)